trexx/docker-static-sqlite3/README.md

 Investigate statically compiling sqlite3 to further reduce container image footprint.

 ## Kubernetes Cronjob Example
-After the Cronjob, you can run another backup job to ship the PVC to a Restic repository.
+After the Cronjob, you can run another job to ship the PVC to a Restic repository.

 ```yaml
 apiVersion: batch/v1